 - “Holiday merchandise is in!”

-- “The World Cup ends, but we’re still here”
+- “The World Cup ends but our savings don’t!

 - “New iPhone Visual Voicemail”